LLNL/ac-mpibind/README.md

-# C version of mpibind
+# A C version of mpibind

 A work-in-progress version of mpibind in C that uses the hwloc C-API.